vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     **Bound Service:**
     A service is bound when an application component binds to it by calling bindService().
 A bound service offers a client-server interface that allows components to interact with the service, send requests, receive results, and even do so across processes with interprocess communication (IPC).
 A bound service runs only as long as another application component is bound to it.
 Multiple components can bind to the service at once, but when all of them unbind, the service is destroyed by the system.

+-   **Bound Service vs UnBounded service?**<br/>
+    A) A Bound service is started by using method bindService().
+As mentioned above system destroys bound service when no application component is accessing it.
+    Unbounded service (started service) is started by using a method called startService().
+Once started, it will run indefinitely even if the application component that started it is destroyed.

 -   **When does a Bound Service stops?**<br/>
     A) A Bound Service will stop automatically by the system when all the Application Components bound to it are unbinded.